jeffu/controlc.dev/src/about/index.md

 Control-C is a tech podcast where Chris Becker and Jeff Uthaichai talk about technology, beer, and anything else on their mind.
 Chris and Jeff grew up around computers and have a very diverse background, experience, and set of skills.
-They agree on many things, and disagree on others. (see [git history](https://github.com/Cbeck527/controlc.fm/commits/master) for oxford comma disagreements)
+They agree on many things but disagree on others. (see [git history](https://github.com/Cbeck527/controlc.fm/commits/master) for oxford comma disagreements)